DylanGnatz/BallotCast/README.md

 # BallotCast Voting System

-BallotCast is a decentralized voting system built on the Ethereum Sepolia testnet using a Solidity smart contract and a React frontend application.
+BallotCast is a decentralized voting system built on the Ethereum Sepolia testnet using a Solidity smart contract and a React frontend application that incorporates a commit-reveal scheme for additional election integrity and security.
 This README provides step-by-step instructions to set up the project, deploy the smart contract, and run the frontend app locally.

 ---